 Section 2: Self Assessment

 In order to benchmark your starting point for professional formation, you will need to carry out an online self assessment against the 2014 professional standards and upload the results.
-This self assessment will help you identify your areas for development that you will undertake during professional formation and it should be carried out within one month of being issued with your portfolio.
+This self-assessment will help you identify your areas for development that you will undertake during professional formation and it should be carried out within one month of being issued with your portfolio.
 You will also need to arrange for your first observation within the first month of professional formation.

 Section 3: Professional Development Plan

 The results of the self assessment will inform your Professional Development Plan.
 This will include activities that will support you in developing your teaching and learning skills and subject specialist skills.
 You may want to share and discuss your plan with your supporter at this stage.